Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 ## Two things this cluster cannot test

-Worth knowing so you do not chase them as bugs.
+Worth knowing, so you do not chase them as bugs.

-**Volume expansion.** K3s provisions storage with local-path, which does not support growing a volume.
+**Volume expansion.** K3s provisions storage with local-path, which does not support a growth of a volume.
 CHOps will correctly report that volumes cannot be expanded.
-If you want to exercise that path, install Longhorn:
+If you want to exercise that path, install Longhorn (or a current release):

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v1.7.2/deploy/longhorn.yaml
 ```

 Then set `storageClassName: longhorn` in the volume claim template and recreate the installation.

-**Pagination.** Four pods is nowhere near the 500 item page size, so a bug in handling the continuation cursor cannot show up here.
+**Pagination.** Four pods is nowhere near the 500-item page size, so a bug in the handling of the continuation cursor cannot show up here.
 That test needs 600 dummy pods created deliberately, and it is described in the implementation guide.

 ---

 ## Cleaning up

-Remove the ClickHouse cluster but keep Kubernetes:
+Remove the ClickHouse&reg; cluster but keep Kubernetes:

 ```bash
 kubectl delete namespace chtest